 5 Potential Problems with Retiring Early

 You may have seen the acronym FIRE (Financially Independent Retiring Early) thrown around in the past few years.
-On paper, the FIRE lifestyle may seem incredibly attractive to many.
+The FIRE lifestyle may seem incredibly attractive on paper.
 Work hard in your 20s, 30s, and even 40s to make as much money as possible in as short a period as possible.
-Make sacrifices to make each dollar go farther.
+Make sacrifices to make each dollar go further.
 Save, save more, and, finally, retire as early as possible.

-That may be an oversimplification, but there are problems with retiring early that many people don’t realize can throw your plan off the rails.
-So, with that, let’s review five potential problems with retiring early, and how you can plan for them.
+That may be an oversimplification, but there are problems with retiring early that many people don’t realize.
+Let’s review five potential problems with retiring early, and how you can plan for them.

 1. Risk of Boredom

 Great, you made it to the retirement finish line early.
 Now what?
-Well, first off, you’re probably insanely happy.
-That happiness may last a while but can ultimately be fleeting.
-You still have your entire life ahead of you, after all.
-And the earlier you retire, the more time you have to fill.
+First, you’re probably insanely happy.
+That happiness may last a while, but can ultimately be fleeting.
+After all, you still have your entire life ahead of you.
+The earlier you retire, the more time you have to fill.